hpedskis/RatherBeWebApp/README.md

 The content below is an example project proposal / requirements document.
 Replace the text below the lines marked "__TODO__" with details specific to your project.
 Remove the "TODO" lines.

-(_your project name_)

 # I'd Rather Be...

 ## Overview

-(_a brief one or two paragraph, high-level description of your project_) A place to keep track of all the things you'd rather be doing, eating, or seeing than whatever you're currently doing!
+A place to keep track of all the things you'd rather be doing, eating, or seeing than whatever you're currently doing!
 'I'd Rather Be' is a convenient place to view all the things that you once dreamed of.
-You can also categorize them, explain why you're not fulfilling the dream, and scheme a way to make that dream a reality.
+You can also categorize them, explain why you're not fulfilling the dream, and plan a way to make that dream a reality.

 ## Data Model

-(_a description of your application's data and their relationships to each other_)

 The application will store Users, Lists and Items

 * 'rathers' can be created
-* 'rathers' can have a scheme/plan (by embedding)
+* 'rathers' can have a plan

 (_sample documents_)